Businesses that seek to deliver an outstanding customer experience face challenges today due to elevated customer demands and expectations.

 - Is the business entering new markets or bringing new products/service offerings into the current one?

 A successful CX strategy delivers on the promises a brand makes.
-Reviewing recent brand image studies or any new branding initiatives will help define where improvements can be made on delivery and what aspects of the brand resonate with customers.
+You may find it helpful to review recent brand image studies or new branding initiatives.
+This is often helpful as you define where improvements can be made and what aspects of the brand resonate with customers.

 A great way to accomplish this task is to create a diagram called an ecosystem map.
 This will illuminate the connections and technologies needed to support a CX strategy.
 It will also highlight what core assets your organization already has, around which you can build your CX strategy.